Table of contents

 You reserve a table through your phone.
 Walk into the restaurant and browse the menu at leisure.
 You order without being conscious of your preferences.
 Until now you have only interacted with a bot.
 You are served by a waiter who knows your tastes and makes excellent recommendations.
 You leave feeling satisfied with the amazing experience and promise to return.

 You no longer have to imagine.
-AI makes this a reality.
+Artificial Intelligence in food industry is a viable reality.

 While the food industry has not been the most amenable to technology in the past, AI will be the catalyst for bringing in this revolution.